 Language Study — French or Arabic

 Students may choose between Modern Standard Arabic for beginning or intermediate levels or, alternatively, French or Arabic for intermediate high or advanced levels.
-Students who enter the program with intermediate high or advanced skills in French or Arabic may be able to produce their Independent Study projects in French or Arabic.

 Beginning Modern Standard Arabic – syllabus